Miro0o/Docs-Notes/CS/CyberSecurity/🏰 Cybersecurity Basics & InfoSec/🍦 Software Security/🪆 Binary Engineering & Software Analysis/SRE (Software Reverse Engineering)/Decompiling Techniques/Decompiling Techniques.md

 ## Ref
-[What is decompilation? | JEB Documentation]: https://www.pnfsoftware.com/decompilation
+[🤔 What is decompilation? | JEB Documentation]: https://www.pnfsoftware.com/decompilation

 Software decompilation is the process of reverse engineering a compiled software program to recover its source code or a representation close to the original source code.
 In other words, it involves translating the machine code or bytecode of a compiled program back into a higher-level programming language like C or Java.